Let’s face it – without a stellar engagement, your brand’s online presence is as good as its absence.

-Zarella collected data on more than 1.3 million posts published on the top 10,000 pages in order to create a great sample size to determine the best strategies known till date.
+Dan Zarrella, a social media marketing analyst, collected data on more than 1.3 million Facebook posts published on the top 10,000 pages in order to create a great sample size to determine the best strategies known till date.

 The calculation was based on the percentage of the total number of likes, comments, and shares a particular post received and how that compared to the corresponding percentage for the whole page.

-Marketers, today, are finding novel ways to present information in a visual format, for example, infographics, animated videos, GFX videos, etc.
+Hence, marketers, today, are finding novel ways to present information in a visual format, for example, infographics, animated videos, GFX videos, etc.

-They outperform videos by more than 50%.
+When it comes to the number of shares, visual content wins, again.
 On the other hand, shares received on text and link posts are also much lesser than those received on photos.

 A recent study by eMarketer also concurs stating that photos make up for 75% of content posted on Facebook and that they are also more likely to be retweeted on Twitter.